Chomenor/ioef-cmod/new-filesystem-readme.md

 # Semi-Pure Server

 This option causes clients to prioritize data from paks on the server like a normal pure server, but also allows loading content from other paks when it is not available from the pure list paks.
 For example, it lets clients use custom models that are not on the server.
 To enable, set sv_pure to 2 on the server.
-This setting only affects clients using the new filesystem; clients using the original filesystem will function the same as if sv_pure is 1.

-In theory this option will work with servers running any filesystem version, but it is recommended to use with the new filesystem if possible.
+This a client-side feature, so it only affects clients using the new filesystem.
+Clients using the original filesystem will function the same as if sv_pure is 1.

 # Shader Precedence